Since my family’s shopping ban became internet news, I’d like to take this opportunity to extend an invitation.

 Step One: Decide the Rules

-The great thing about this challenge is you get to decide the what to give up and the duration yourself.
-The idea is to give up something that will be a little difficult, not something you never buy.
+The great thing about this challenge is that you get to decide the what to give up and the duration.
+The idea is to give up something that will be difficult.
 You should notice a difference in your spending and your free time.
-If you already never buy clothes, make it books, music, or takeout coffee.
+I gave up buying clothes for a year, and I noticed a huge difference.
+But if you don’t buy a lot of clothes, perhaps you could give up buying books, concert tickets, or takeout coffee.
 Whatever little luxuries that you do buy.

-You can decide the exclusions yourself, but I’d encourage you not to make too many.
-The “all or nothing” approach really worked best for me.
-It’s so much easier to say “I’m not allowed to buy that right now” than it is to wrestle with “should I” or “shouldn’t I?” every time I want to make a purchase.
+Try to decide these rules yourself ahead of time, and be as specific as possible.
+For instance, you could allow yourself to buy replacements if something wears out.
+But I’d encourage you not to make too many exclusions.
+The “all or nothing” approach worked best for me.
+I found it easier to say “I’m not allowed to buy that right now” rather than wrestle with wondering “should I or shouldn’t I?” every time I wanted to make a purchase.

 Step Two: Commit